How to Avoid Taxes on RSUs in 2024

 If the company withholds for you at 22%, they are missing 10-13% of withholdings you should be making.

 When you go to file taxes, the IRS will have an amount that they expected you’ve already withheld.
 If you’re significantly below that amount, they may charge you penalties.
-A very simple way to avoid paying tax fees is to ensure you’re withholding properly with a CPA (we have plenty of good ones if you need an introduction).
+A very simple way to avoid paying tax fees is to ensure you’re withholding properly with a CPA or other advisor.
+If you’d like us to run a calculation as part of a broader engagement we’re happy to do so.

 We created a simple RSU Tax Calculator that helps determine how much you’ll owe from your vesting RSUs and tells you if you’re at risk of being underwithheld.